Regional Business News

 Christy Clark, in an opinion piece, October 1, 2006 in The Province newspaper, leads readers to believe "gentrification" is a good thing, and that marginalized

 people should be pushed out in order to make room for nicer neighborhoods.

-The article is the most callous attack on marginalized Vancouver citizens
+The article is callous and an attack on marginalized Vancouver citizens.

 Rhetoric like this is good for the Olympics, and it certainly